 On-Campus and Distance Education Degree Programs

-A minimum of 55 hours of coursework is required for the resident track of the Master of Health Administration degree.
+Ordinarily, students will devote the major portion of their time on work in one or two closely related fields.
+Other work will be in supporting fields of interest.
 To demonstrate integration and application of subject matter learned and the development of written and oral communication skills, a student will be required to successfully complete a capstone course and practicum as part of the culminating experience requirement to graduate.

-The executive track of the MHA program is a 45-credit hour program.
+A minimum of 45 credit hours pf coursework is required for the non-thesis Master of Health Administration executive track.
 This track takes 24 months to complete; courses will be taught online as either 7-week or 15-week durations, with three courses being offered each semester.

 On-Campus and Distance Education Degree Programs